atamshkai/Phantom-Process-Killer/README.md

 ```
 adb shell settings put global settings_enable_monitor_phantom_procs false
 ```
-- If it doesn't work on your phone,Reboot your phone
+- If it doesn't work on your phone,Reboot your phone.

 #### Reboot Phone
 ```